775269512/775269512.github.io/about.md

 <p>

 I like math, nature, medicine and swimming..There are my positive pleasure, but on the other hand, whores and coins are my favorites too.
 Why?
-Because I'm tired of relationships, tt hurts me many times.
+Because I'm tired of relationships, It hurts me many times.

 <p>